AlexandreFenyo/net-monitor/README.md

 Run in JSFiddle with live data: https://jsfiddle.net/jsfiddleeowyn/1cu172ya/

-See a short video of net-monitor running on a small display based on Raspberry Pi in kiosk mode: https://fenyo.net/newweb/net-monitor/net-mon-on-rpi.mp4
+See a short video of net-monitor running on a small display based on a Raspberry Pi in kiosk mode: https://fenyo.net/newweb/net-monitor/net-mon-on-rpi.mp4

 # Purpose